tailscale-dev/examples-infrastructure-as-code/terraform/aws/aws-ec2-autoscaling/README.md

 ## Considerations

+- The Auto Scaling Group does not define an `instance_refresh` policy as the ASG cannot do a rolling restart with externally manaaged network interfaces (ENIs) as required by this configuration.
+To update instances to the latest launch template, terminate instances in the ASG in the AWS Console or programmatically.
+This will release the ENI so the replacement instance can use it.
 - Any advertised routes and exit nodes must still be approved in the Tailscale Admin Console.
 The code can be updated to use [Auto Approvers for routes](https://tailscale.com/kb/1018/acls/#auto-approvers-for-routes-and-exit-nodes) if this is configured in your ACLs.

 ## To use